 Which Paper Should I Choose?

 So, by now we’ve converted you to being a paper geek exactly like us (OK, maybe not just yet!), but how do you know which paper type to use, and when?

 Of course, this depends on what you’re printing and what it will be used for.
 The Printing House offer a range of paper, finishing and print processes from lamination (soft-touch, matt and gloss) and foil blocking, to spot UV varnishing and LED-UV drip-off varnishing.
 Here is our quick guide on what paper to use for which type of print…

 Flyers and Leaflets

-We suggest a 200gsm silk paper as it feels thicker than standard paper and has a slightly silky feel.
+We suggest a 200 gsm silk paper as it feels thicker than standard paper with a slightly silky feel.
 It enables a punchy print so is ideal for promotional leaflets.
 It’s also a cost-effective option so it’s great for mass print.